Tampere United: Revival by the supporters

-In the lead up to the 2016 season, Tampere United took over all the teams that played under TamU-K. Thereby the first team played in Kolmonen in 2016, and after the season it got promoted Kakkonen.
-In 2017 Tampere United finished sixth in Kakkonen Group B and in 2018 it finished ninth in Group C, and remains in Kakkonen in the 2019 season.
+In the lead up to the 2016 season, Tampere United took over all the teams that played under TamU-K. Thereby, Tampere United made a return to the Finnish football scene as a fan-owned club and played in Kolmonen in 2016.
+After the 2016 season the club gained promotion to Kakkonen.
+In 2017 Tampere United finished sixth in Kakkonen Group B and in 2018 it finished ninth in Group C, and remained in Kakkonen in the 2019 season.